-2.51 Wherever flood risks are present, this triggers the requirement to submit a Flood Risk Assessment with planning applications which assesses flood risks and provides details of appropriate mitigation measures to be included which minimise flood risks on site and include measures that make new buildings and extension more resilient to flood impacts.
+2.53.
+Wherever flood risks are present, this triggers the requirement to submit a Flood Risk Assessment with planning applications which assesses flood risks and provides details of appropriate mitigation measures to be included which minimise flood risks on site and include measures that make new buildings and extension more resilient to flood impacts.
 Information should also be provided on how Sustainable Drainage Systems (SuDS) will be incorporated to reduce the flows of surface water into the sewers, particularly during a major storm when there are higher risks of flooding.

-2.52 Green features such as green roofs and walls, rain gardens and swales can provide multiple benefits for people and wildlife in addition to managing surface water, so these are preferred as part of a SuDS Strategy, as are rainwater harvesting measures where these are possible.
+2.54.
+Green features such as green roofs and walls, rain gardens and swales can provide multiple benefits for people and wildlife in addition to managing surface water, so these are preferred as part of a SuDS Strategy, as are rainwater harvesting measures where these are possible.
+SuDS can provide multiple environmental benefits, as highlighted in Image 15.

-2.53 Where hard surfaces are required, the preference is for run-off to be managed without directing it into the sewer system if this can be avoided.
-This can be implemented by using permeable or pervious hard surfaces in designs for car parking areas or patios and hard landscaped areas for example, or by directing surface water into soft landscaped areas where it can infiltrate into the ground.
+2.55.
+Where hard surfaces are required, the preference is for runoff to be managed without directing it into the sewer system.
+This can be implemented by use of permeable materials, such as a mix of planting and paving/blocks in designs for car parking areas or patios and hard landscaped areas for example, or by directing surface water into soft landscaped areas where it can infiltrate into the ground.
+The Royal Horticultural Society (RHS) provide helpful guidance on designing planting and permeable surfaces into front gardens.
+In locations with suitable soils, soakaways may be possible to help manage run-off, so long as they are designed and installed to comply with Building Regulation requirements such as the 5m rule.

-2.54 Guidance on conserving water use is also provided in the water efficiency chapter.
+2.56.
+Guidance on conserving water use is also provided in the water efficiency chapter.
 Using water efficient fixtures and fittings and appliances in new developments and extended kitchens and bathrooms etc can help minimise foul water flows into the sewer system.